Non-Abelian Landau-Ginzburg Theory of Ferromagnetic Superconductivity and Photon-Spinon Mixing: Discussions

 \section{Discussions}

-In this paper we have shown how we could generalize the Abelian Langau-Ginzburg theory to a non-Abelian Landau-Ginzburg theory of two-gap ferromagnetic superconductor made of spin-up and spin-down Cooper pairs, which has the SU(2)xU(1) gauge symmetry where the SU(2) gauge interaction is mediated by three non-Abelian spinons.
+In this paper we have shown how we could generalize the Abelian Langau-Ginzburg theory to a non-Abelian Landau-Ginzburg theory of two-gap ferromagnetic superconductor made of spin-up and spin-down Cooper pairs, which has the SU(2)xU(1) gauge symmetry where the SU(2) gauge interaction is mediated by three non-Abelian gauge spinons.
 This theory can be viewed a minimum non-Abelian extension of the Abelian Landau-Ginzburg theory, and has many interesting new features.
 The long range non-Abelian spin interaction mediated by the massless spinon and the non-Abelian Meissner effect generated by the massive spinon are the main new features.
 The existence of new topological objects, the quantized non-Abrikosov vortices and the non-Abelian monopole, are another example.

 A remarkable feature of the theory is the mixing between the U(1) gauge bosons and the diagonal part of SU(2) spinon.
-After the mixing the theory has the massless spinon and the massive complex spinon, in addition to the massive photon we have in ordinary superconductors.
-The existence of the massless spinon is completely unexpected, because this type of massless particle is absent in ordinary (Abelian) superconductors.
+After the mixing the theory has the massless spinon and the massive charged spinon, in addition to the massive photon we have in ordinary superconductors.
+The existence of the massless spinon which mediates a long range spin interaction is completely unexpected, because this type of massless particle is absent in ordinary (Abelian) superconductors.

 This tells that the two component ferromagnetic superconductor retains the well known superconductivity that we have in the Abelian superconductors, and has the same Meissner effect generated by the massive photon.
 The new things here are the followings.
 First, the appearence of the massless spinon which generates a long range spin interaction, which could explain the long range magnetic order and spin waves observed in the ferromagnetic superconductors.
-Second, the appearence of the massive spinons which generates the spin flip interaction to the Cooper pair.
+Second, the appearence of the massive charged spinons which generates the spin flip interaction to the Cooper pair.
 But this interaction is not long range, and has a finite penetration length set by the mass of the spinon.

-This means that the ferromagnetic supercionductor has two penetration lengths, the one set by the photon mass which confines the magnetic field and the other set by the mass of the complex spinon which confines the spin flip interaction.
+This means that the ferromagnetic supercionductor has two penetration lengths, the one set by the photon mass which confines the magnetic field and the other set by the mass of the charged spinon which confines the spin flip interaction.